Learn-Build-Teach/deals-for-devs/README.md

 xata auth login
 ```

-Initialize xata in your project directory and choose the database you just created.
+Initialize xata in your project directory.

 ```bash
 xata init
 ```

+Choose the database and the default settings from there.

 5. Run the development server.